ridi/lightweight-rest-tester/README.md

       "timeout" : 10,
       "statusCode": 200,
       "jsonSchema": {
-        "JSON Schema"
+        "Write your JSON Schema in here."
       }
     }
   }
 }
 ```

-You can find some JSON samples in [here](/samples) and [there](/test/function/resources).
+You can find some samples in [here](/samples) and [there](/test/function/resources).
 For the details, please read the below.

 ## 2. Request